Aviva Investors Multi-Asset Core Funds (I,II,III,IV,V)

 Use stock / securities lending

-This fund uses, or can use, specialist strategies to aid performance which involve ‘lending’ fund assets to others at specific points in time.
+Uses specialist strategies to aid performance which involve ‘lending’ assets to others at specific points in time.
 Intended Clients & Product Options

 Finds organisations / fund managers that have an in-house (company wide) diversity improvement programme - meaning that they are working to ensure that within their own businesses they employ people from diverse backgrounds - often typically focused on ethnicity and/or sex.